francois2metz/node-spore/README.md

 # Spore on NodeJs

-node-spore is an implementation of spore in nodejs.
+node-spore is an implementation of [Spore](http://github.com/SPORE/specifications) in nodejs.

 **Work in progress**: currently not working